pravinkdubey/pravinkdubey/README.md

 <img src="ToolsBanner.jpg" alt="Banner" style="width:100%;"/>

 # 👋 Hi there, I'm Pravin Dubey
-Welcome to my GitHub profile!
 I'm a passionate software architect with 15+ years of experience in software development, automation testing, and framework engineering.
 I believe in building intelligent, scalable, and ethical software solutions that empower individuals and uplift communities.

 ---